Scholarships, Music Awards and Bursaries at 11+

 Scholarships and Subject Awards at 11+

-Scholarship and subject awards, for which internal and external candidates are equally eligible, may be awarded to candidates who perform well in the 11+ entrance and scholarship examination in Maths, English and Science.
+Scholarship and subject awards, for which internal and external candidates are equally eligible, may be awarded to candidates who perform well in the 11+ entrance and scholarship examination in Maths and English.
 These scholarships and subject awards are means-tested and all girls sitting the entrance examination will be considered.
 N.B.
 Scholarships and subject awards are reviewed annually and the school reserves the right to require parents to provide evidence of financial circumstances.
 The retention of an award for the full 5 years of a successful candidate will be dependent on continuing merit and satisfactory behaviour as judged by the Headmistress.
 In the event that a successful candidate should leave the school before the end of the final term for which a scholarship or subject award would normally be tenable and then continue full-time education in an establishment situated within a 30km radius of this school, then the school shall have the right to payment in full on demand, of that part of the tuition fees which would have been payable had the scholarship or subject award not been awarded, starting from the first term in which the scholarship or subject award is held.

 Bursaries at 11+